GeorgeVasiliadis/Tic-Tac-Toe-Multiplayer/README.md

 ### Download ready-to-use JAR:
 Downloading the stable JAR releases is the preferred and includes those steps below:
 1. Navigate to project's official repository on GitHub.
-1. Choose and download the desired release
+1. Choose the desired release and download the corresponding `.jar` file
 1. Done!

 ---